dkillough/dkillough/README.md

 # Daniel "Kiiro" Killough

+---

+in and out of the hospital recently. apologies for delayed responses.

+---

+Incoming Ph.D.
+Student @ UW-Madison's madAbility lab advised by [Dr. Yuhang Zhao](https://www.yuhangz.com)

 Research Assistant for the UT CS HCI Lab.
-Enhancing livestream a11y for visually impaired people with [Dr. Amy Pavel](https://amypavel.com/)
+Enhancing livestream a11y for viewers with visual impairments alongside [Dr. Amy Pavel](https://amypavel.com/)

 computer science grad from the university of texas at austin (ut)
 \